nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 `label` that takes in a `MEETINGS_MESSAGE`

 **Sync Meetings**
-The Sync Meetings feature is facilitated the following operation:
+The Sync Meetings feature is facilitated by the following operation:

 * `Person#syncMeetingTimes()` — Iterates through all `MeetingTime`s a `Person` has and removes those that have passed.